ChatGPT overview: models, features, prices explained

 ChatGPT Plus is the first level of a paid tier for individual users.
 This is the option you are most likely to consider.
 At the time of writing it costs $20/month.
 For this amount you get more access to more advanced models and generally higher limits.
 However, there are still limits.

-ChatGPT Plus is a good way to use this assistant and all its features for real work.
+ChatGPT Plus is a good way to use this assistant and all its features for real work every day.

 ChatGPT Pro

 ChatGPT Pro is the latest and most expensive tier: $200/month.
-This is for heavy users, especially of the more advanced models like o1 or for much higher limits to generate videos with Sora.
+This is for heavy users, especially of the most advanced models or for much higher limits to generate videos with Sora.

 The extreme jump in price makes this only viable for people with complex tasks, who need the most advanced and powerful AI models on a regular basis, and who use it a lot per day.